-Trump politicizes promising coronavirus antibody treatments, calling them a ‘cure’
+Trump politicizes promising coronavirus antibody treatments, erroneously calling them a ‘cure’

 “Once they issue the [authorization], it will kill the trials, and as a society we will have less information moving forward as far as who does it work in, and who to prioritize,” said David Boulware, an infectious-diseases physician at the University of Minnesota Medical School.
 “There’s going to be a limited supply.”

-As Trump did with the anti-malaria drug hydroxychloroquine and convalescent plasma transfusions, experts said he is overstating the evidence and politicizing medicine — in this case boasting that the drugs are a panacea, despite the fact that the evidence so far is suggestive that they are helpful in reducing symptoms over several days, not in 24 hours, and reducing the levels of virus in people’s bodies.
+As Trump did with the anti-malaria drug hydroxychloroquine and convalescent plasma transfusions, experts said he is overstating the evidence and politicizing medicine — in this case boasting that the drugs are a panacea, despite the fact that the evidence so far is suggestive that they are helpful in reducing symptoms over several days, not in 24 hours, reducing the levels of virus in people’s bodies and decreasing the need for follow-up medical visits.

 “The problem is every therapy for coronavirus has become politicized — every single therapy, and that’s the last thing you want in a pandemic, so this is just next in line,” said Walid Gellad, director of the Center for Pharmaceutical Policy and Prescribing at the University of Pittsburgh.

-In an interview Tuesday before Trump’s video was posted, Leonard Schleifer, chief executive of Regeneron Pharmaceuticals, said that his company wanted regulators to decide when their drug merits an authorization for emergency use based on the data.
+In an interview earlier this week before Trump’s video was posted, Leonard Schleifer, chief executive of Regeneron Pharmaceuticals, said that his company wanted regulators to decide when their drug merits an authorization for emergency use based on the data.

 “We are very afraid that this will become a political football, where … if we get an [authorization], people will say we didn’t deserve it and only got it because of political reasons,” Schleifer said.
 “Or if we don’t get an [authorization], people will say we did deserve it and didn’t get it for political reasons.
 We don’t want this to be a political decision.”